Thy Kingdom Come 2019

 - be effective witnesses to Jesus Christ

-- A wide expression of prayer events across the diocese – churches, schools, community places, and ecumenically.
+- A wide expression of prayer events across the diocese – churches, schools, community places, and ecumenically (we are especially partnering with the Methodist church this year).